Indonesia's top court hears election appeals of candidates who lost and want a revote

 Dozens of protesters held a peaceful but noisy rally near the court building, declaring that they would oversee the trial.
 Authorities blocked streets leading to the court where about 400 police were deployed in and around the building.

 Indonesian presidents are expected to stay neutral in races to succeed them, but Subianto, a longtime former rival of Widodo who twice lost elections to him before joining his government, ran as his successor.
-He even chose Widodo's son Gibran Rakabuming Raka as running mate, even though Raka did not meet a constitutional requirement that candidates be 40 years old.
+He even chose Widodo's son, Gibran Rakabuming Raka, as running mate, even though Raka did not meet a constitutional requirement that candidates be at least 40 years old.

 Baswedan and Pranowo argue that Raka should have been disqualified, and are asking the court to bar him from a revote.
 Before the election, the Constitutional Court made a controversial exception to the minimum age that allowed him to run, under the leadership of then-chief justice Anwar Usman, who is Widodo's brother in law.
 Usman was later forced to resign as chief justice for failing to recuse himself.